 My premonitions aren't always accurate, but this one was spot on, down to the centerpiece zipping past my head.
-It gave us something to laugh about on the way to the Angsley Island Resort in Pensacola Beach.
+We joked about it on the road to Angsley Island Resort in Pensacola Beach.
 We would laugh about it on the way home, too.

-Howard Berman arranged for a three-day weekend to thank us for identifying the person who had his wife kidnapped.
-His granddaughter avoided prison for the attempted kidnapping/homicide and got her step-grandmother's Mercedes.
-She sold me the red Fiat I eased into the resort's long, palm-lined drive.
+Howard Berman arranged the three-day resort weekend as a thank you for identifying his wife’s would-be kidnapper.
+His granddaughter, Sabrina, avoided prison and got Angie Berman’s Mercedes as a consolation prize.
+Sabrina sold me the red Fiat I eased along the resort's long, palm-lined drive.

-Allison's craned her neck and gaped up at the three golden towers.
-"Which floor are we on?"
+Allison craned her neck to gape at the three golden towers.
+“Which floor are we on?”

 I handed the valet my keys and joined my friends under the portico.
 “We have a three-bedroom suite on the fourteenth floor.”

-Theresa supervised the loading of our bags onto a brass cart.
+Theresa supervised the valet loading our bags onto a brass cart.
 She and Allison work with me at Mayweather Executive Solutions.
 The pay is excellent, and sometimes there's a bonus.
-In the case of Angie Berman's attempted kidnapping and murder, MES was paid by both Angie's husband and father.
-The firm's partners got a double payday, and Harold Berman threw in a holiday for us minions.
+For Angie Berman's attempted kidnapping and murder, the firm’s partners got a double payday from Angie's husband and her father.
+Harold Berman threw in a holiday for us minions.

-"I get the room off the balcony!"
-Allison claimed her bed by sprawling atop the downy white comforter.
+“I get the room off the balcony!”
+Allison sprawled atop the downy white comforter to claim her bed.

 Theresa squealed, “This one has a whirlpool tub!”

-I had to make do with the room that had the best view of the beach.
-I dragged myself away from the view to change into my bathing suit then joined the others on the balcony.
+The remaining bedroom was the largest and its panoramic view of the Gulf breathtaking.
+I dragged myself away to change into my bathing suit, then joined the others on the balcony.

 I flipped through the guest services brochure.
-“There’s so much to do; I don’t know where to start.”
+“There’s so much to do.
+Where do we start?”

-"We start at the beach," Allison said, "then a swim, then mini-golf, then a nap.
-We'll hit the club tonight."
+“At the beach,” Allison said, “then the pool, then mini-golf, then a nap.
+We'll hit the dance club tonight.”

-"You're not twenty-one," Theresa teased, "You can hang out in the playground while Emi and I go dancing."
+“You're not twenty-one,” Theresa teased.
+“You can hang out in the playground while Emi and I hit Club Sapphire.”

-"Cute."
-Allison adjusted her boobs inside her bikini top.
-"My fake ID is the best in the business."
+“Cute.”
+Allison adjusted her boobs inside the bikini top.
+“My fake ID is the best in the business.”
 She scrunched up her nose.
-"Is this a good place to find a rich husband?"
+“Is this a good place to find a rich husband?”

-"Like you could be married for five minutes," I snorted.
-Allison had a limit of three months per relationship if she didn't get bored sooner.
-"I could see Theresa landing a stockbroker out here, though."
+“Like you could stay married for five minutes,” I snorted.
+Allison limited herself to three months per relationship assuming she didn't get bored sooner.
+“I could see Theresa landing a stockbroker out here, though.”

 Theresa wrapped a fringed scarf around her tiny waist.
-The cover-up covered little and accentuated her long legs.
-"Forget it.
-I'll let them buy me drinks, and then shoo them back to their wives before they get ideas."
+The cover-up hid little and showcased her long legs.
+“Forget it.
+I'll let them buy me drinks then shoo them back to their wives before they get ideas.”

 Allison's agenda kept us busy until after midnight.
-The next morning, we hid our party-reddened eyes behind huge sunglasses then fortified ourselves for the day with overpriced caffeine at the café.
+Friday morning, we hid our party-reddened eyes behind huge sunglasses then revived ourselves with overpriced caffeine,

 “I can't do two more nights like that.”
 Theresa's creamy hazelnut complexion had an orangey cast while the puffy flesh under my eyes had a more greenish tinge.

-Allison's perky enthusiasm wasn't dampened by the excesses of the night before.
-"We'll hit the beach then the spa for a massage.
-You'll be back to partying form in no time."
+The excesses of the night before didn’t dampen Allison’s enthusiasm.
+“We'll hit the beach then the spa for a massage.
+You'll be back to partying form by lunch.”

 Allison tossed a blonde braid over a bare shoulder.
-"You know I'm up for it.
-What do we want to do this afternoon?"
+“You know I'm up for it.
+What are we doing this afternoon?”

 “Kenni Garvey, what a surprise, you alone as usual.”

-"Go away, Julie."
-This voice was also a young woman’s but hushed and defensive.
+“Go away, Julie.”
+This voice also belonged to a woman but sounded hushed and defensive.